palantir/atlasdb/docs/source/cluster_management/kvs-migration.rst

 .. tip::

-    If you are migrating to/from Oracle KVS, the standard AtlasDB CLI distribution will not work as it does not contain the requisite Oracle drivers.
+    If you are migrating to/from Oracle KVS and are using a version of AtlasDB before 0.240.10, the standard AtlasDB CLI distribution will not work as it does not contain the requisite Oracle drivers.
 Please contact the AtlasDB team for assistance.

 Migration of all transactional data from one KVS to another can be performed using the :ref:`AtlasDB CLI<clis>`.